 Biography books for kids in kindergarten on up teach children about history, important voices, and our great big world.
 Check out some of our favorite picture book biographies right here!

 Biography Books for Kids Give Children Phenomenal Role Models to Emulate

 There is something magical about watching a child fall into a captivating picture book biography, only to suddenly realize the person they’re reading about is REAL.

 It’s like a light bulb goes off.
-It’s a moment where children suddenly realize that the story they’re reading is true, and that maybe they, too, can one day conquer their wildest dreams.
+It’s a moment where children remember that the story they’re reading is true and that maybe they, too, can one day conquer their wildest dreams.

 That’s what I love about biography books for kids They show children that through grit and perseverance, they can change the world in ways big and small.

 Reading picture book biographies enables kids to see the world through someone else’s eyes

 These stories, of course, not only give children a closer look at history, but they also help to foster empathy and create a greater understanding of people who may have very different lived experiences than they do.
 Biography books for kids also help children learn about fascinating heroes both past and present.
 Picture book biographies bring heroes to life.
 They offer glimpses into different careers, movements, and cultures that help shape their worldview.

 So much wisdom and knowledge can be gathered from reading others’ stories, and these books are not just inspiring, but enriching, too.

 We simply adore biography books for kids, and these are some of our very favorites for kids in kindergarten on up!